Therapeutic Horseback Riding

 Therapeutic horseback riding, also known as Equine Assisted Activity or Adaptive Riding is for individuals with a broad range of physical, emotional, cognitive, and social disabilities.
-There are several different kinds of programs that utilize horses and horse riding for recreational benefits.
-Equine Assisted Activities are especially targeted for persons with disabilities.

 We serve individuals with:

 - Multiple Sclerosis

 - Developmental and speech delays

 Learning on horse back is fun!
 Most of the time, children do not realize that they are learning useful skills besides how to ride the horse!
 The rhythmic and repetitive movement of the horse mimics the natural movement of a persons hips as they walk.
 Using this movement on top of a horse naturally turns a persons hips and pelvis, encouraging the rider to sit up straight, and move in a rolling motion.
 But using horses in therapy can help improve more than just mobility, posture and balance!

 - Improves motor planning

 - Improves core strength

 - Stimulates muscle memory